 If you think that social media is only relevant to peer-to-peer relationships, it's well past time to think again.
-GlobalWebIndex reports that customers are more socially engaged than ever.
-They are far more likely to use the web to research products and services, your company, user product and service reviews, and even your staff.
-They will use the web to research how to do things, where to buy things, gather information from contacts, and trust user reviews-more than they use the web to stay in touch with friends and family.
+The web is where it's at for customers and potential customers, whether they are at home or on the road using a laptop, at an office on a desktop computer, or-more than likely-on their smartphone.
+Your customers are using the web to research products and services, your company, user product and service reviews, and even your staff.
+They are using the web to research how to do things, where to buy things, how much things cost, gather information from contacts, and trust user reviews-more than they use the web to stay in touch with friends and family.